bethel-school-of-technology/bloggle-backend/README.md

-# Collaby
+# Bloggle

 ## Description

-Collaby is a web application that is a public blog with socail media aspects to it.
+Bloggle is a web application that is a public blog with socail media aspects to it.